 The nomination packet includes the following items for each nominated faculty member:

-- A letter of nomination from the department head or their designate that discusses the merits of the faculty member’s teaching program (2 pages maximum).
+- A letter of nomination from the department head or their designate that discusses the merits of the faculty member’s teaching program (two pages maximum).

 - Resume/curriculum vitae that includes contributions to the teaching/advising program.